 RAW Power is a hybrid that works both as a standalone application and as an extension to Apple's Photos application.
-If you manage your photos with Apple's application, then you are best served by using the RAW Power extension.
+If you use macOS Mojave and manage your photos with Apple's photo application, then you are best served by using the RAW Power extension.
+Otherwise, the standalone is usually a better choice.